 How to Prevent Alzheimer’s

 While Alzheimer’s has no known cure, there are no foolproof preventative measures.
 However, researchers are focusing on healthy lifestyle habits to reduce the risk of cognitive decline.
 Researchers do not know how to prevent Alzheimer’s disease.
 However, you can take steps to lower your risk of developing the disease.
-The combination of staying physically, mentally, and socially fit can lower your risk for cognitive decline, including Alzheimer’s.
+Staying physically, mentally, and socially fit can reduce your risk for cognitive decline, including Alzheimer’s.
 All of these are excellent ways to stay healthy in general.
 Talk with your doctor about any new lifestyle changes you intend to make.

 - Maintain a healthy diet.